ifrotz/iosfrotz/FrotzMain.md

 # Interactive Fiction at Your Fingertips #

-Frotz for iOS lets you play hundreds of free works of Interactive Fiction (a.k.a. text adventure games) on your iPhone or iPod Touch.
+Frotz for iOS lets you play hundreds of free works of Interactive Fiction (a.k.a. text adventure games) on your iPhone or iPad.

 Frotz plays games written in the Z-Machine format.
 This format was invented by Infocom and was used to produce great text adventures from the 80s such as the Zork Trilogy, Hitchhiker's Guide to the Galaxy, and Trinity.